seanjin97/twitchy-chat/readme.md

    * The core of the application is the live chat functionality.
 In order to support max 42k messages/s, we are looking at a message broker that can support thousands of requests per second
    * As we are looking to increase the scale of this platform, we do expect the number of messages to increase, and we want a message broker that can scale horizontally.
    * A good candidate would be Apache Kafka.

+## Questions
+1. How many connections can a single WebSocket server handle?
+   * A single WebSocket server can handle around ?? connections.
+We will need to scale horizontally to support more connections.
+2. How many messages can a single Skibidification service handle?
+    * A single Skibidification service can handle around ?? messages per second.
+We will need to scale horizontally to support more queries.
+3. How many messages can a single database instance handle?
+    * A single database instance can handle around ?? messages per second.
+4. How many messages can a single message broker instance handle?
+    * A single message broker instance can handle around ?? messages per second.